Tornado outbreak of May 10–13, 2010: Moore–Choctaw, Oklahoma

 Initially, the tornado was rated EF3.
 However, due to additional damage surveys finding houses flattened in subdivisions that were difficult to access due to damage, it was upgraded to EF4.

-Norman–Little Axe, Oklahoma
+Norman–Lake Thunderbird-Little Axe, Oklahoma

 Another intense tornado developed in the southern part of Norman in Cleveland County, very close to the National Weather Center at 5:32 p.m.
 CDT (2232 UTC), and initially precipitated EF1 damage to some homes and businesses, breaking windows and doors, partially stripping some roofs, and destroying well-built wood fences.
 The tornado gradually intensified as it tracked eastward through the southeastern part of Norman towards Lake Thunderbird.
 The tornado crossed Lake Thunderbird, severely damaging a marina with about 300 boats in total damaged.
 Footage from NBC affiliate KFOR-TV's news helicopter captured footage of a van belonging to a plumbing repair company being tossed by the tornado; the man driving the van was uninjured.